 Once A Week – Alternating Family Members

 To make this system work you need to have 2 weeks worth of clothes and linens for each person in the family.
-In our house I alternate the toddlers with our laundry one week and the tweens and teens the next.
 I also include one load of household towels and linens each week.
 Here are some fine tuning tips that have made the laundry in my life a breeze.